Hiring PhD

 Step 2: Interview

 We will screen candidates and issue interview invitations.
-The interview has three phases; at each stage, we will identify the top candidates with strong research potential and those whose research style and critical thinking best fit our lab.
+The interview has three phases; at each stage, we will identify the top candidates with strong research potential and those whose research expectations best fit our lab.

 Please feel free to prepare in whatever formats works best for you.
 Tips for Preparation:

-• Select a computational biology paper from Nature Biotechnology or Nature Methods that provides the public codes, and send email to inform us your choice and schedule the online interview time.
+• Select a computational biology paper from Nature Biotechnology, Nature Methods, or Nature Genetics that provides the public codes, and send email to inform us your choice and schedule the online interview time.

 • Read it closely and be ready to discuss during the interview, we will asked questions related to: